 Traditionally, we have believed this lawgiver to be Christ.
 In principle, that is true.
 Christ always gives the law.
 He is the source.
 But notice, the scripture says this lawgiver would not depart from Judah’s feet “until Shiloh [Christ] come; and unto him shall the gathering of the people be.”
 Would it make sense to read that Jesus would not depart from Judah’s feet until Jesus come?

 Shiloh refers to Christ, so this “lawgiver” must refer to another individual.
 God has always worked through one man at a time.
-Again, Jeremiah 33:18 says that God would choose one man to fulfill this commission.
 Since this prophecy about the lawgiver was not revealed to me until after Mr. Armstrong died, it specifically refers to my office today.

 Mr. Armstrong had to establish God’s law and government.
 He was the Elijah who restored all things just before Christ’s return (Matthew 17:10-11).
 I have continued the same law and government that he taught.
 No other church can truthfully make that claim!